Maglev: Development

-In the late 1940s, the British electrical engineer Eric Laithwaite, a professor at Imperial College London, developed the first full-size working model of the linear induction motor.
-He became professor of heavy electrical engineering at Imperial College in 1964, where he continued his successful development of the linear motor.
+In the late 1940s, the British electrical engineer Eric Laithwaite, a professor at Manchester University, developed the first full-size working model of the linear induction motor.
+He became professor of heavy electrical engineering at Imperial College London in 1964, where he continued his successful development of the linear motor.
 Since linear motors do not require physical contact between the vehicle and guideway, they became a common fixture on advanced transportation systems in the 1960s and 1970s.
 Laithwaite joined one such project, the Tracked Hovercraft RTV-31, based near Cambridge, UK, although the project was cancelled in 1973.

 The linear motor was naturally suited to use with maglev systems as well.
 In the early 1970s, Laithwaite discovered a new arrangement of magnets, the magnetic river, that allowed a single linear motor to produce both lift and forward thrust, allowing a maglev system to be built with a single set of magnets.
 Working at the British Rail Research Division in Derby, along with teams at several civil engineering firms, the "transverse-flux" system was developed into a working system.

 The first commercial maglev people mover was simply called "MAGLEV" and officially opened in 1984 near Birmingham, England.
 It operated on an elevated 600 m section of monorail track between Birmingham Airport and Birmingham International railway station, running at speeds up to 42 km/h.
 The system was closed in 1995 due to reliability problems.